multycloud/terraform-provider-multy/docs/index.md

 - `access_key_id` (String, Sensitive) AWS Access Key ID.
 Can be provided via the `AWS_ACCESS_KEY_ID` environment variable
 - `access_key_secret` (String, Sensitive) AWS Secret Access Key.
 Can be provided via the `AWS_SECRET_ACCESS_KEY` environment variable
+- `session_token` (String, Sensitive) Optional AWS session token.
+Used to authenticate  Can be provided via the `AWS_SESSION_TOKEN` environment variable

 <a id="nestedatt--azure"></a>